EliAndrewC/l7r/setting/l7r.md

 ## The Three Man Alliance

-As two minor clans which share a border, the [Fox clan](#the-fox-clan) and the [Sparrow clan](#the-sparrow-clan) have been allies for many centuries.
-[The Crane wives](#the-crane-wives) set to work after the founding of the Wasp clan to turn this longstanding alliance into a political and military bloc.
+As two minor clans which share a border, the [Fox Clan](#the-fox-clan) and the [Sparrow Clan](#the-sparrow-clan) have been allies for many centuries.
+[The Crane wives](#the-crane-wives) set to work after the founding of the Wasp Clan to turn this longstanding alliance into a political and military bloc.

-These three minor clans of southeast Rokugan came together because none of them alone possessed any more power than a single vassal house... and in many ways each was even more vulnerable, due to lacking the protections of a patron Family of a great clan.
+These three minor clans of southeast Rokugan came together because none of them alone possessed any more power than a single vassal house... and in many ways each was even more vulnerable, due to lacking the protections of a patron Family of a Great Clan.
 The Three Man Alliance has two main provisions: a military defense pact and a political caucus on the Imperial chancellery.

 ### Economic Profiles